astalker/caledonian-stamps/meetings.md

 4/5 April | ASPS Annual Congress |||Vine Centre Dunfermline 10 April |AGM and 3rd Reich Postal Stationery | | **U**

-Joint meetings with Glasgow Philatelic Society will be held in Partick Burgh Hall's Main Hall Room 1 - to left after entering the Halls.
-Doors will be open at 1pm for a 1:30pm start.

-Access is from Burgh Hall Street.
+Location of Joint Meetings annd afternoon meetings is **Room 1, Partick Burgh Hall, 9 Burgh Hall St, Partick G11 5LW**.
+Room is to left as you enter through Main Entrance.
+Doors open from 1.15pm, meeting 1.30-3.00pm

 Note that car parking is limited.
-There is easy access from both Partick Undrerground Staion and the Partick Main Line Staion - with only a short walk distance to the hall.
+There is easy access from both Partick Undrerground Staion and the Partick Main Line Station - with only a short walking distance to the hall.
 There are also a number of frequent busses along Dumbarton Road from Glasgow City Centre.